Rowe, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 62.2 km2, of which 60.7 km2 is land and 1.5 km2, or 2.41%, is water.
 Rowe lies along the northern border of Franklin County and Massachusetts, bordered by Windham County, Vermont, to the north and Berkshire County to the west.
 The town is bordered by Whitingham, Vermont, to the north, Heath to the east, Charlemont to the south, and Florida and Monroe to the west.
 Rowe is located 23 mi west-northwest of Greenfield, 53 mi north-northwest of Springfield, and 112 mi west-northwest of Boston.

 Rowe lies along the eastern bank of the Deerfield River, which is dammed near the Vermont border to form the Sherman Reservoir.
 The town has two other large bodies of water: the Upper Bear Swamp Reservoir and Pelham Lake, which feeds Pelham Brook, a tributary of the river.
 The town is hilly, with two main ridges on either side of Pelham Brook.
 Near the southwestern corner of town is Negus Mountain, along the western ridge, and along the eastern ridge lies Todd Mountain and Adams Mountain, the highest point in town.
 Much of the land southeast of Pelham Lake is part of Pelham Lake Park, which extends to the mountains.
 There are also two small units of Monroe State Forest in town.

 Rowe is one of a handful of small towns in Massachusetts which has no state highways.
 (Nearly half of these towns are on Martha's Vineyard and Nantucket, with the majority of the rest in central and western Massachusetts.)
 The nearest state highways are Massachusetts Route 8A, which runs through neighboring Heath, and Route 2 (the Mohawk Trail), which runs through Charlemont and Florida.
 The nearest expressway, Interstate 91, passes through the center of the county, near the junction of the Deerfield River and the Connecticut River.
 A short section of railroad tracks leading westward to the Hoosac Tunnel passes through the southwestern corner of town, but the town is otherwise not served by rail, bus or air service.
-The nearest bus and small air service is in North Adams, the nearest Amtrak service is in Pittsfield, and the nearest national air service can be reached at Albany International Airport in New York.
+The nearest bus and small air service is in North Adams, the nearest Amtrak service is in Greenfield, and the nearest national air service can be reached at Albany International Airport in New York.